-- The program's focus is on maximizing your score in Anthropology optional through a series of tests, Value Addition Classes and Comprehensive Discussions on Test Papers. - 2.
-The program includes: - a) Sectional tests: Students will be able to read and evaluate the complete syllabus of both Anthropology Paper I and Paper II through 6 sectional tests. - Full Length Test: Evaluating your overall preparation and making final corrections and offering crucial suggestions for the exam through 4 FLTs (Full LengthTests). - 3.
+- 1. The program's focus is on maximizing your score in Anthropology optional through a series of tests and detailed test discussions for value addition. - 2.
+The program includes: - a) Sectional tests: Students will be able to read and evaluate the complete syllabus of both Anthropology Paper I and Paper II through 6 sectional tests. - b) Full Length Test: Evaluating your overall preparation and making final corrections and offering crucial suggestions for the exam through 4 FLTs (Full Length Tests). - 3.
 Answers/Synopsis of each Question will be provided after the test. - 4.
 The discussion classes will provide student strategically apt value-added content through incorporation of Anthropological insights on relevant current affairs and well-researched credible resources for both the papers.
-These classes will be in the form of crash course covering important concept of Paper I and Paper 2. - 5.
+These classes will be in the form of crash course covering important concept of Paper 1 and Paper 2. - 5.
 Mentorship: Discuss your paper with the mentor to get insights on requisite presentation and content improvement.
 Tailor-made strategic grooming of each candidate. - 6.
 Synchronic Completion of Syllabus. - 7.
 Printed study material will be provided in PDF format, or can be picked up from the Center.